rxn4chemistry/rxn_cluster_token_prompt/README.md

 ### Evaluation

-To evaluate your models you can costumize the script `bin/compute_metrics.sh`.
+To evaluate your models you can customize the script `bin/compute_metrics.sh`.
 The output is a json file called metrics.json where the values of accuracy, round-trip accuracy, class-diversity and coverage are reported.